frimtec/pikett-assist/README.md

 Any warranty claims are excluded.

 ## Development
 PAssist is developed with [Android-Studio][android-studio] with Java 11.
-The current Android target SDK is 32 (Android 13) and the minimal SDK is 26 (Android 8.0-Oreo).
+The current Android target SDK is 32 (Android 12 / S_V2 - Snow Cone) and the minimal SDK is 26 (Android 8.0-Oreo).

 ## Used libraries
 * [SlideToAct][slide-to-act]